IntelOrca/biorand/README.md

 All background music tracks are shuffled.
 Music is shuffled by genre, so danger tracks are swapped with other danger tracks, calm tracks are swapped with other calm tracks.
 Some rooms contining only ambient sound effects, such as the power room in the basement are replaced with music tracks.

+## License
+BioRand is licensed under the MIT License.